Sean Ru

 Capital One

-This past summer, I was a Data Analyst Intern at Capital One, where I worked on 2 project.
+In the summer of 2024, I was a Data Analyst Intern at Capital One, where I worked on 2 projects.
 For the first project, I developed a Tableau dashboard that enabled internal clients to filter and analyze over two years of bankruptcy complaints data.
 For the second project, I collaborated closely with compliance testers, risk management, business analysts, and software engineers to define SQL and Python scripts for pulling, filtering, and displaying Complaints and COAF Account Origination data.
 Throughout this process, I also worked with the software engineers to give feedback to enhance the UI, document any dependencies, and suggest improvements to streamline the onboarding process of the test scripts to a new internal testing platform for future Data Analysts.

 June 2024 – August 2024